3mdeb/news-and-ideas/post.md

-I've noticed that with good knowledge of environment we are working with and right tools assembly code might be much more handy than getting through spaghetti code.
+I've noticed that with good knowledge of environment we are working with and right tools assembly code might be much handier than getting through spaghetti code.
 There are two reasons for that.

-First reason is that when we've got binary, we've got everything explicitly specified in consistent address space.
+The first reason is that when we've got binary, we've got everything explicitly specified inconsistent address space.
-While working with multi-platform code (like coreboot, Linux kernel or EDK2) it's sometimes hard to tell which implementetion of the same function would be actually used, because it's decided in build system, based on distributed configuration.
-In disassembly we usually have only code actually used and every reference is quite clear.
+While working with multi-platform code (like coreboot, Linux kernel or EDK2) it's sometimes hard to tell which implementation of the same function would be actually used, because it's decided inbuilt system, based on distributed configuration.
+In disassembly, we usually have only code actually used and every reference is quite clear.

-Of course in most cases we have some sort of external code — dynamic libraries, system calls, UEFI services.
+Of course, in most cases, we have some sort of external code — dynamic libraries, system calls, UEFI services.
 They are external for a reason though.
-Also their meaning is clearly specified so we may treat those calls as black box.
-Another time we may used it to reason where data come in and out.
+Also, their meaning is clearly specified so we may treat those calls as the black box.
+Another time we may use it to reason where data come in and out.

-Second reason is that assembly language is very simple.
+The second reason is that assembly language is very simple.
 It makes it very hard to code in, but very easy to interpret automatically.
 One line per instruction.
-Most of instructions follow the same pattern — one operand read only, the other is modified according to it.
-It took me some 350 LOC in AWK to take disassembly and tell for jumpless piece of code how data in registers and memory changes.
-Where possible, actual values appear, where value depend on initial value, complete transormation is recorded.
-Of course it's only prototype and more advanced instructions are not yet supported, but it's already promissing.
-With proper jump support we could reduce multiple control switches into minimal set of transformations for given goal, even separate it from the rest of code.
+Most of the instructions follow the same pattern — one operand read-only, the other is modified according to it.
+It took me some 350 LOC in AWK to take disassembly and tell for a jumpless piece of code how data in registers and memory changes.
+Where possible, actual values appear, where value depends on initial value, the complete transformation is recorded.
+Of course, it's only prototype and more advanced instructions are not yet supported, but it's already promising.
+With proper jump support, we could reduce multiple control switches into a minimal set of transformations for given goal, even separate it from the rest of code.
-However far it would go, doing similar thing with higher level language seems many times more complex.
+However far it would go, doing a similar thing with higher level language seems many times more complex.

 For fuller and more reliable and efficient implementation